Eastside Catholic School: History

+Scandals

 The school made headlines when the resignation of vice-principal Mark Zmuda was announced in December 2013.
 Zmuda said he had been fired.
 Media reports said he was asked to resign because of his same-sex marriage in July 2014.
 Over 400 students conducted a sit-in protest in his support, with many teachers supporting the protest as well.
 The school stated in a letter to parents that "Mark's same-sex marriage over the summer violated his employment contract with the school" and that the school had been "directed to comply with the teachings of the church".
 Though many at the school advocated retaining Zmuda, the Archdiocese of Seattle maintained that Zmuda either needed to be terminated or the school would lose its credential as a Catholic institution.

 In response to the student protest, the school administration stated that students would be sent home for any additional campus protests.
 This failed to quell the controversy, and on January 22, 2014, the president of the school, Sister Mary Tracy, resigned.
 The school board of trustees accepted her resignation, saying, "For Sister Mary it was a difficult but necessary decision so that a new leader can be brought in to ensure the entire Eastside Catholic community is on a positive path forward."

 In August 2017, the school underwent another major disruption of its leadership.
 The overall principal of the school and the principal of the middle school were both dismissed, and 13 other faculty members resigned in response.
 Amid the dispute, an online petition was established that collected more than 400 signatures, calling for the dismissals to be reversed.
 The school's interim president, Father William Heric, and the two co-chairs of the board of trustees were reported to have fired the principals without the permission of the rest of the board of trustees.
 The two trustees who were blamed for the action then resigned and the board of trustees removed Heric from the position of interim president.
 Heric was also removed from his position as school chaplain and relocated to another Catholic church in the Seattle area.
+However, the school's baseball field still bears his name.
 The dismissed principals and other faculty members were invited to return.
 The turmoil resulted in the school being unable to open on time for its fall session, so the start of classes was delayed by a week.